lisegmbh/fluxflow/docs/spring/settings.md

     # FluxFlow enforces all step data to be valid
     # before actions can be invoked.
     validate-before: true
-  data:
-    # boolean: If set to true,
-    # step data can be modified even if the step
-    # itself isn't active anymore.
-    allow-inactive-modification: true

   change-detection:
     # boolean: If set to true,
     # workflow persist operations are skipped if no changes could be detected.